shipmnts/editor-hub/README.md

 - Resizable images
 - Fully typed with TypeScript

+## Overview

+Editor Hub was created as a wrapper over Quill v2.0 and react-quill, with built-in support for emojis and other advanced features.
+This integration eliminates common errors users face when including these features separately, allowing developers to use advanced functionality directly without worrying about compatibility issues.

+We envision Editor Hub as a highly capable and user-friendly rich text editor with the potential for diverse applications, including the creation of email templates.
+Our goal is to provide a seamless editing experience while offering powerful features out of the box.

 ## Installation and Setup for Development

 To use Editor Hub in your project during development, follow these steps: